silvurred/silvurred/README.md

 ⠀

-I'm a multi-shipper, anyone can interact! (except silvamy, i see them as siblings.)
+I'm a multi-shipper, idc much about ships (except silvamy, i see them as siblings.)

 I'm very avoidant at first, so please make sure to start the conversation.